dhellmann/pymotw-3/source/re/index.rst

 The other escape sequences (``\W``, ``\b``, ``\B``, ``\d``, ``\D``, ``\s``, and ``\S``) are also processed differently for ASCII text.
-Instead of consulting the Unicode database to find the properties of each character, ``re`` assumes the members of the character set identified by the escape sequence based on their ASCII definition.
+Instead of consulting the Unicode database to find the properties of each character, ``re`` uses the ASCII definition of the character set.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 're_flags_ascii.py'))